mimitch2/express-graphql-demo/README.md

 npm run dev
 ```

-after that the graphiql can be accessed at http://localhost:3000/graphql.
+The GraphiQL browser IDE can be accessed at http://localhost:3000/graphql.